 - Who will be accessing the different types of content?

-Armed with a solid understanding of the content, and how people will interact with it, you can start to consider how SharePoint will meet requirements and integrate that in your governance plan.
+Armed with a solid understanding of the content, and how people will interact with it, you can start to consider how SharePoint will meet those requirements and integrate that in your governance plan.

 When it comes to organizing and managing content, and designing a solid Information Architecture, SharePoint offers the following building blocks: